madhank93/learn-k8s-ckad/README.md

-kubectl get pods # List all pods kubectl get deployments # List all deployments kubectl get all # List all resources
+kubectl get pods # List all pods kubectl get deployments # List all deployments kubectl get all # List all resources kubectl get all -A # List all resources across all namespaces kubectl get pods --all-namespaces # List all pods of an namespace kubectl get all -n # List all resources of an namespace

 kubectl get pods -o wide # List all pods with more information
 ```